Christine K. Cassel: Education

 A graduate of the University of Chicago, Cassel received her medical degree from the University of Massachusetts Medical School and completed a residency in internal medicine at the Children's Hospital of San Francisco and a fellowship in geriatrics at the Veterans Administration Medical Center in Portland, Oregon.
 Additionally, she completed a bioethics health policy fellowship program at the University of California, San Francisco.
-She is the recipient of numerous honorary degrees and awards of distinction, including Fellowship in the Royal Colleges of Medicine in the United Kingdom and Canada, and Mastership in the American College of Physicians.
-Cassel is board certified by the American Board of Internal Medicine in internal medicine and geriatric medicine though she notably does not participate in the Maintenance of Certification (MOC) program, a program which that she herself spearheaded during her tenure as CEO of the ABIM.
+Cassel is board certified by the American Board of Internal Medicine in internal medicine and geriatric medicine though she does not participate in the Maintenance of Certification (MOC) program.
 She received an honorary degree from NYIT in 2016.